debidong/trace-demo/README.md

 # trace-demo

-`trace-demo` is a simple demo to generate traces between different operations, using OpenTelemetry to trace the requests, and Jaeger to export and visualize the traces.
+`trace-demo` is a simple demo to generate traces between different services and operations, using OpenTelemetry to trace the requests, and Jaeger to export and visualize the traces.

-This is a side project to generate test data for developing advanced topology among different modules in [flashcat](https://flashcat.com).

 ## Usage